michael-franke/michael-franke.github.io/_posts/2017-02-27-CorrelationMultinomial.md

 ---
 layout: post
-title: "Measuring model fit for categorical data with correlation scores? - Not such a good idea."
+title: "Measuring model fit for categorical data with correlation scores? - Probably not such a good idea."
 date:   2017-02-27
 categories: statistics, modeling
 status: publish